James Gamble (industrialist)

 James Gamble (3 April 1803 – 29 April 1891) was an Irish-American soap industrialist.
 He was the co-founder of Procter & Gamble Company in 1837, along with William Procter.

 Early life

-James Gamble was born at the Graan near Enniskillen in County Fermanagh, Ireland and went to Portora Royal School.

-Gamble emigrated to America with his parents in 1819.
-He arrived in Cincinnati, Ohio, on a flat boat down the Ohio River destined for Illinois.
+James Gamble was born at the Graan near Enniskillen in County Fermanagh, Ireland, and went to Portora Royal School.
+His father George Gamble, who was a Methodist minister, decided with his family to escape the depression in Ireland.
+They emigrated to America in 1819.
+The Gambles arrived in Cincinnati, Ohio, on a flat boat down the Ohio River destined for Illinois.
 His family stopped in Cincinnati when he was seized with an illness.
 Staying in the city, his father established a nursery and Gamble apprenticed as a soap maker.
-He attended Kenyon College, graduated in 1824, and manufactured soap on his own in 1828.
+Cincinnati then was a major pig-butchering center and produced large amount of pig fat used for making candles and soap.
+He attended Kenyon College and manufactured soap on his own in 1828.

 Procter & Gamble

 Gamble went into business with William Procter after they became related by marriage.
 Gamble's wife Elizabeth Ann Norris was the sister of Procter's wife Olivia Norris.
 The pair's father-in-law, Alexander Norris, first suggested that the two go into business together in 1837 and consequently Procter & Gamble was born.
+Within 20 years, the company had a $1-million turnover.
+It also secured a contract to supply soap for the Union Army.